 Marcus is a digital nomad and online entrepreneur from Berlin.
-Together with his girlfriend Felicia he founded the first conference for digital nomads, taking place in summer 2015 in Berlin, the DNX GLOBAL.
-Beside organizing the DNX GLOBAL they offer several services like website coding, online marketing consulting and personal branding.
+Together with his girlfriend Felicia he founded the first conference for digital nomads, taking place in summer 2015 in Berlin, the DNX Festival.
+Beside organizing the Digital Nomad Festival they offer several services like website coding, online marketing consulting and personal branding.
 They also run the German backpacking & adventure travel blog Travelicia where they publish articles and videos about their life on the road.

 When and how did you start with remote work?